-Douglas is a PhD candidate in the Bioinformatics program.
+Douglas has a PhD in Bioinformatics.
 He received a B.S. in Computer Science with a Specialization in Bioinformatics (math minor) from UCSD, where he did research in structural biology.
 He then worked in clinical sequencing at the Stanford School of Medicine.
 At UCSF, he is developing biological and computational methods to discover new neuroactive compounds in vivo, using zebrafish as a model.
 He is interested in software design, computer vision, and bioinformatics, and in integrating diverse data types.

 Zebrafish behavioural profiling identifies GABA and serotonin receptor ligands related to sedation and paradoxical excitation.